Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: LIFT-PD System Design

 \subsubsection{Pretext Task (Signal Reconstruction)}

 During pre-training, a 3-layer neural network model with an encoder is trained using SSL.
-Random segments of fixed length \(m\) are masked from each window, \(x_{w_i}\) by replacing them with zeros.
-The model is then trained to predict these masked values. as shown in Fig.~\ref{fig:method} (Part 1).
+Random segments totaling 20\% of the window length are masked from each window (\(x_{w_i}\)) by replacing them with zeros.
+The model is then trained to predict these masked values as shown in Fig.~\ref{fig:method} (Part 1).
+Preliminary experiments comparing masking ratios of 10\%, 20\%, and 30\% showed that 20\% achieved the best trade-off—posing enough reconstruction difficulty to learn robust representations while preserving sufficient temporal context for meaningful feature learning.
 This whole training process does not need any labeled data.
-The masked signal data $\hat{X}_W\in\mathbb{R}^{N \times T^\prime}$, is defined by $\hat{X}_W=mask(X_W,m)$ where $\hat{x}_{w_i}\in\hat{X}_W$
+The masked signal data $\hat{X}_W\in\mathbb{R}^{N \times T^\prime}$, is defined by $\hat{X}_W=mask(X_W,m)$ where $\hat{x}_{w_i}\in\hat{X}_W$ and $m$ represents the masking ratio (0.2 in our implementation).